2 shot, killed in convenience store armed robbery in Denmark, SC; grandmother says gun violence must stop

+“Once you pull those triggers on those guns, you can’t put those bullets back!
+We need help with these young people,” Billinghurst said.

-Several residents came to the store not knowing what happened — shocked to see it closed.
+Several residents came to the store around lunchtime not knowing what happened — shocked to see it closed.

 “There are so many young people at the age of 13 that has guns and they just are, they just going wild with them.”